thiago-a-souza/MongoDB/README.md

 - **Consistent:** ensures that when a transaction completes, successfully or not, the database will be in a valid state.
 In other words, all data written to the database must valid according to the rules defined, including constraints, column types, triggers, etc.

-- **Isolated:** implies that a transaction does not interfere with another one.
+- **Isolated:** implies that a transaction does not interfere with one another.
 Database locks, such as row or table locks, is an example of isolation.
 For instance, if two transactions try to modify the same row(s), one will run and the other will wait or fail - depending how long the first transaction takes to complete.

 - **Durable:** once a change is committed, they are permanent and will not be lost.